hybridgroup/commander/README.md

 Commander
 =====================

-A mobile app to control robots and connected devices.
+A mobile app to control robots, connected devices, and the Internet of Things.

 ## Build Status: